the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

-= 1.7 =
+= 2.0 =
 * updated for new TEC 3.0 code, will not work for TEC < 3.0
 * new instant preview of Settings
 * coloring in Month, List, Day and Photo views
 * coloring of tooltips in Week view
-* added action 'teccc_add_legend_css' to accommodate minor user changes to default legend css.
+* added some actions and filters, refer to wiki for listing
+* updated class and file naming to WordPress Coding Guidelines
+* new Help section of [Github Wiki](https://github.com/afragen/events-calendar-category-colors/wiki)

 = 1.6.3 =
 * add transition to Transparent/Color Picker option